ochuko3d/CI-CD/README.md

 ___
 <!-- body -->
 ##
-Drone shuttle have reached out to us and after going through their requirement the following requirements have been infered and are critical for their new platfoem modernization.
+Drone shuttle have reached out to us and after going through their requirement the following requirements have been infered and are critical for their new platform modernization.

 <!-- horizonal rule -->
 ___